 intermittently for more than six months.

-Chinese medicine has also long recognised the effect of emotions on the creation
+Chinese medicine has long recognized the effect of emotions on the creation

 and perpetuation of pain.
 For some people, pain is cyclical.
 Pain produces anxiety